Getting Started¶

 (recommended) you can install with uv pip install page-dewarp

-or set up a project (e.g. with uv init --app --package
+or set up a project (e.g. with uv init --app --package, uv venv, then activate the venv

-following the instructions it gives) you can add it with uv add page-dewarp
+following the instructions it gives) you can add it with uv add page-dewarp.

 2. Usage¶

-on a sample image:
+To run page-dewarp on a sample image:

 page-dewarp input.jpg

-file with a thresholded and dewarped image.
+This produces a input_thresh.png file with a thresholded and dewarped image.
 If you have multiple

 images:

-.
+That creates image1_thresh.png and image2_thresh.png.
 For more advanced details,

 see the API Reference.